Flip Flappers

-Flip Flappers (フリップフラッパーズ, Furippu Furappāzu) is a Japanese anime television series produced by Studio 3Hz, directed by Kiyotaka Oshiyama, written by Yuniko Ayana, featuring concept art by tanu, character designs by Takashi Kojima, and music composed by To-Mas.
-It was first announced on March 25, 2016, at the AnimeJapan convention, and aired on AT-X and other networks between October and December 2016.
-The series is a science fiction adventure story that revolves around two heroines, Papika and Cocona.
+Flip Flappers (フリップフラッパーズ, Furippu Furappāzu) is a Japanese anime television series produced by Studio 3Hz.
+It was directed by Kiyotaka Oshiyama and written by Yuniko Ayana, with concept art by Tanu, character designs by Takashi Kojima, and music by To-Mas.
+The 13-episode series first aired from October to December 2016.
+Flip Flappers revolves around two girls, Papika and Cocona, as they travel through parallel universes to gather fragments of a wish-granting object.